ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

 produced is governed by the flagKarma/flagCasa/flagDS9 parameters (see :doc:`selavy` for details).

+By setting **Fitter.writeComponentMap=true** (the default), an image is made showing just the fitted Gaussian components.
+This is the "component map".
+At the same time, a residual map (input image with the component map subtracted) is created.
+These default to being FITS files, unless **Fitter.imagetype=casa** is given.
+If *imagename* is the input image given to Selavy, the name of these images will be componentMap_*imagename*.fits and componentResidual_*imagename*.fits (with no ".fits" extension for casa images),

 A similar output file is the fit Results catalogue.
 This is only produced when **writeFitResults=true**.
 This shows the fit results with a different emphasis (this is the original method of showing the